nrsyed/proboards-scraper/docs/pbs.rst

                           Path to output directory containing database and site files (default ./site)
-    -D, --no-delay        Do not rate limit requests -U, --no-users        Do not grab user profiles (only use this options if a database exists and users have already been added to it)
+    -D, --no-delay        Do not rate limit requests -U, --no-users        Do not grab user profiles (only use this option if a database exists and users have already been added to it)
     -v {0,1,2,3,4,5}, --verbosity {0,1,2,3,4,5}